monochromegane/unite-yaml/README.md

 ### 1. Find yaml file from current directory.

 `:Unite yaml-list` in vim.
-and choose a yaml file.
+and choose a yaml file. (supports an ERB enabled YAML, too)

 ```console
 >